mkaymck/mkaymck.github.io/about.markdown

 My background includes 5 years of research and work in traditional AI as well as machine and deep learning, both in natural language processing and computer vision.
 Currently, I am studying robotic motion planning (kinematics, inverse differential kinematics, etc) and researching the application of deep learning for predicting seizure onset in patients with brain tumors at Dartmouth Hitchcock Medical Center.

-:warning: :hammer: Github currently under construction :hammer: :warning
+:warning: :hammer: Github currently under construction :hammer: :warning:

 In my spare time, I really enjoy golfing, reading inspiring books, and going on walks.